Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Introduction

-In light of this question, we extend SPGAN to an end-to-end version, \emph{i.e.,} eSPGAN, which \emph{seamlessly integrates} the two components into a joint training system. eSPGAN is expected to leverage the mutual benefit of the two components, so that more discriminative embeddings on the target domain can be learned.
+In light of this question, we propose eSPGAN by seamlessly integrating the two components into an end-to-end training system.
+In eSPGAN, there exists a mutually beneficial interactive loop between image translation and re-ID feature learning.
+Thus, the translated images are better suited for the re-ID task, leading to higher re-ID accuracy.
 More specifically, feature learning guides image translation to preserve the identity of images during translation; in return, image translation delivers the knowledge of how a person looks like on the target domain to feature learning.
 During training, we alternately optimize the two components, so that knowledge and constraint of both components are gradually transferred to each other.

-Compared with SPGAN, eSPGAN is end-to-end trainable.
-The unique feature of eSPGAN is that eSPGAN undertakes similarity preserving by simultaneously optimizing the feature learning component, so that the generated images better benefit feature learning, while SPGAN undertakes similarity preserving by heuristic constraints.
-We will show in the experiment that in eSPGAN, both components, \ie, image-image translation and feature learning, are improved as a result of joint training.
+This paper extends our previous conference paper \cite{image-image18} in several aspects.
+Primarily, we integrate the two components of ``learning via translation” framework into an end-to-end system, yielding eSPGAN.
+In eSPGAN, we discover the mutually benefit between image translation and re-ID feature learning.
+In addition, insightful analyses of the visual changes conducted by the image translation are provided.
+Also, the difference from other similarity-preserving generation methods is discussed.
+Finally, we present significant extensions in the experiment to validate the effectiveness of our methods: 1) we report higher results of baseline methods and SPGAN with our latest implementations; 2) we extensively investigate eSPGAN.